By using this site, you agree to the Privacy Policy and Terms of Use.

 9-12 Months

-Most small and medium breed puppies will reach their full adult size by around 9-12 months of age.
-Large breeds may still have several months of growing left.
-At this stage, the transition from puppy food to adult food begins for most dogs, and feeding amounts need to be carefully managed.
+Most small and medium breed puppies reach their full adult size by 9-12 months of age.
+Large breeds may still have a few months of growth remaining.
+At this stage, most dogs begin the transition from puppy food to adult food, and feeding amounts must be carefully managed.

 Feeding Schedule